 Fuel cells are a real challenge when it comes to hydrogen.
-Not only is hydrogen difficult to handle, it can be dangerous, which is why fuel cells have to be particularly safe.
+Not only is hydrogen difficult to handle, but it can also be dangerous, which is why fuel cells have to be particularly safe.
 Companies that produce these safely could benefit from high demand in the future.
 These are companies like Cummins, Bloom Energy, Ballard and Plug Power.

 Another major player could join the competition in 2022.
-According to Bloomberg, the German company Thyssenkrupp wants to spin off its electrolysis unit and go public.
+According to Bloomberg, the German company ThyssenKrupp wants to spin off its electrolysis unit and go public.
 The unit, called Uhde Chlorine Engineers, alongside a joint venture with Italian company De Nora, is helping to build hydrogen production plants.

 Hydrogen in cars